eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/filters.md

 ## Including all the items from a category

-If a existing category identifier is specified without any items, editor will include all the existing filters under `imgly_filter_category_duotone` category.
+If a existing category identifier is specified without any items, the editor will include all the existing filter items of the category as shown for the `imgly_filter_category_duotone` category in the following example.

 ```js
 const editor = new PhotoEditorSDKUI({